 Double H Coffee

 The collection has no catalogued tin, bag, or label for Double H yet.
-Period pack art, photographs, or later ads that isolate the wordmark would help separate it from H and H Blend in the record.
+Period pack art, photographs, or later ads that isolate the wordmark would help separate Double H from H and H Blend in the record — and would discriminate between the hypotheses below.

 Products